zoffline/zwift-offline/README.md

   <your ip> cdn.zwift.com
   ```
   * Run `Host Changer`, select created `hosts.txt` file and press the button
+  * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer VPN" app.
 * Patch after every installation or update:
   * Install/update Zwift from Google play, do not start it.
     * If you have already started it go to `Android Settings > Applications > Zwift` and clear data or uninstall and reinstall the app.